 (b) that the insurance cover be of a standard or for an amount prescribed by the regulations.

-Note:
+Note for this section:

 Under s.
-20(5) of the Mutual Recognition Act 1992 of the Commonwealth, adopted by WA under the Mutual Recognition (Western Australia) Act 2001, the Board may impose certain conditions on the registration, in this State, of a person who is already registered in another State or the ACT or the NT.
+20(5) of the Mutual Recognition Act 1992 (Commonwealth), adopted by WA under the Mutual Recognition (Western Australia) Act 2010 2, the Board may impose certain conditions on the registration, in this State, of a person who is already registered in another State or the ACT or the NT.

 31. Licensing of corporations